DomoApps/Test-AI-Review/docs/Connectors/API-Data-Connection/quickstart.md

 ---
 Congrats!
 You now have a DataSet with data you've uploaded from a DataSet API.

-You may want to learn how to manage DataSets in more detail or explore these other topics:
+You may want to learn how to manage DataSets in more detail, or explore these other topics, here:

 - [Import and Export Data](import-and-export-data.md)
 - [Manage DataSets](managing-datasets.md)